-Here a large squid was stuffed with minced meat, cooked to perfection, and served with a side of fresh herbs and a selection of sauces.
+Here a large squid was stuffed with ground pork, cooked to perfection, and served with a side of fresh herbs and a selection of sauces.
 We loved it so much, we ended up going back for the same dish more than once.

 9. Lau Hai San (Seafood Hot Pot)

-While hot pot isn’t usually considered a Vietnamese specialty, it was recommended to us by a number of locals on An Bang beach.
-We tried it at one of local’s favourite seafood joints in Hoi An, the Canh Buom Trang Restaurant and were pleasantly surprised by the delicious broth and the variety of seafood that ended up in our pot.
+While hotpot isn’t usually considered a Vietnamese specialty, it was recommended to us by a number of locals on An Bang Beach.
+We tried it at one of the local’s favorite seafood joints in Hoi An, the Canh Buom Trang Restaurant, and were pleasantly surprised by the delicious broth and the variety of seafood that ended up in our pot.

 10. Bamboo Shoot Salad

 The salad was made with fresh bamboo shoots, mint, coriander, peanuts, and a delicious light fish sauce.
-For a more substantial meal, shrimp and bits of shredded pork were sometimes added on top.
+For a more substantial meal, shrimp and bits of shredded pork were sometimes added on top of the fresh vegetables.

 Our list is by no means exhaustive.
 We sampled many other delicious dishes during our stay, but these ten filled our minds with the most delicious memories.
-Want to know our absolutely time favourites?
+Want to know our absolute time favorites?

-Oksana is a huge fan of Bun Cha and Max’s favourite Vietnamese dish was the unique Hoi An Cao Lau.
+Oksana is a huge fan of Bun Cha, and Max’s favorite Vietnamese dish was the unique Hoi An Cao Lau.